 Pando is the name of the many-trunked tree system that inspired all this.

 Above ground, Pando appears to be a grove of individual trees, like any other grove.
 It was overlooked, for years.
-But underground the trees are connected by a single and vast root system.
+But underground everything is connected by a single and vast root system.
 It is one tree.
 A one-tree-forest.

 Pando is now under threat — from cattle grazing, an exploding deer and elk population (due to the elimination of predators), misplaced development, and the impending prospect of radical climate change.

-Pando is a fitting image of our common and threatened life together, and our ability to endure.
+Pando is a fitting symbol of our common and threatened life together, and our ability to endure.

 We are working with a network of collaborative efforts to support Pando the tree, ranging from project-based learning initiatives to local research, conservation, and communications partnerships, including with the Western Aspen Alliance.